PrinciplesDotDev/principles/holywood-principle.md

 ## Derivative work

-> This work is a derivative of "Holywood Principle" by deviq, originally licensed under MIT.
+> This work is a derivative of "Hollywood Principle" by deviq, originally licensed under MIT.
 The original version can be found [here](https://deviq.com/principles/hollywood-principle).